 Anyway, in a pleasurable backlash against the sappy soppy sloppy flowers and card brigade of which I am definitely not one although perhaps maybe possibly one day someone will buy me a card and some flowers and give me a kiss and some breakfast in bed and take the children away for a few weeks…sorry… there are people out there who take pleasure in marking Valentine’s day in rather less typical ways.

 A trip to Ikea?
 A £5 Superdrug voucher?
-A cross stitch proclaiming “Come the fuck in, or fuck the fuck off”?
-Or perhaps some cookies with the words penis, cunt and cock emblazoned across them?
+A cross stitch proclaiming “Come the f*ck in, or f*ck the f*ck off”?
+Or perhaps some cookies with the words penis, c*nt and c*ck emblazoned across them?
 No?

 Well, perhaps you would like to celebrate by being sick on the kitchen floor at 3am after one too many on a girls’ night out, and gift your husband the pleasure of mopping it up?

 Whatever way you look at it though, V-Day for parents is not even close to victorious.
-Especially when you realise that this year it lands on a Tuesday during HALF.
-TERM.
+Especially when you realise that this year it lands during HALF.
+TERM…

 Surviving is sometimes all you can do.